Photo, John Coleman

 Representative Legal Matters

-• Acted for Shell on the disposal of its downstream retail business in Pakistan.
+• Advised Shell on the disposal of its downstream retail and lubricants business in Pakistan and its investment in OviDrive, an Australian-based international fleet management company.

-• Acted for GIC and Serenitas on the disposal of Serenitas, a leading Australian lifestyle communities business, to Pacific Equity Partners and Mirvac for approximately AUD 1 billion.
+• Advised GIC and Tasman Capital on the disposal of Serenitas, a leading Australian lifestyle communities business, to Pacific Equity Partners and Mirvac for approximately AUD 1 billion.

-• Acted for Terra Firma, a leading European private equity house, on various transactions, including its acquisition of Richborough Estates, a major UK land promotion business, its acquisition of Kier Living (a major UK housebuilder) from Kier Group plc and the strategic reorganisation and sale of the Wyevale Garden Centres group (formerly the largest garden centre operator in the UK), involving the sale of 145 sites across over 50 transactions.*
+• Advised Terra Firma, a leading European private equity house, on various transactions in the UK, including its acquisition of Richborough Estates, a major UK land promotion business, its acquisition of Kier Living (a major UK housebuilder) from Kier Group plc and the strategic reorganisation and sale of the Wyevale Garden Centres group (formerly the largest garden centre operator in the UK), involving the sale of 145 sites across over 50 transactions.*

-• Acted for Brandeaux Student Accommodation Fund on the sale of its UK student accommodation portfolio, Liberty Living, to Canada Pension Plan Investment Board for approximately GBP 1.1 billion.*
+• Advised Brandeaux Student Accommodation Fund on the sale of its UK student accommodation portfolio, Liberty Living, to Canada Pension Plan Investment Board for approximately GBP 1.1 billion.*

-• Acted for Actis, an emerging-markets focused private equity house, on various transactions, including: its USD 62 million majority investment in Sigma Pensions, a leading pension fund in Nigeria; potential investments in tertiary education institutions in Egypt; and its investment in Echoenergia, a Brazilian wind farm operator.*
+• Advised Actis, an emerging-markets focused private equity house, on various transactions, including: its USD 62 million majority investment in Sigma Pensions, a leading pension fund in Nigeria; potential investments in tertiary education institutions in Egypt; and its investment in Echoenergia, a Brazilian wind farm operator.*

-• Acted for The Carlyle Group on its investment in Alamar Foods, operator of Domino's Pizza and Wendy's restaurants throughout the Middle East and North Africa.*
+• Advised The Carlyle Group on its investment in Alamar Foods, operator of Domino's Pizza and Wendy's restaurants throughout the Middle East and North Africa.*

-• Acted for African Infrastructure Investment Managers and ASMA Capital Partners on their investment in Seven Energy alongside Savannah Petroleum plc, an oil exploration and refinery business in Nigeria.*
+• Advised African Infrastructure Investment Managers and ASMA Capital Partners on their investment in Seven Energy alongside Savannah Petroleum plc, an oil exploration and refinery business in Nigeria.*

 * Experience gained at previous firms.